Why Effective Congestion Management is Crucial for Power Supply Stability

 Regulating reserve margin is one way that SPP improves reliability by ensuring that the region always has more supply available than may be required.
 On July 26, 2022, the SPP Board of Directors voted to increase the reserve margin from 12% to 15% effective for the summer of 2023.
 The Regional State Committee had also approved the change a day earlier.

 In the long run, this increase will improve power reliability and flexibility on days when wind or solar generation drops off due to weather changes or conventional units are undergoing maintenance.
-Power providers in SPP should plan ahead for this increase, as the sudden increase will likely cause a short-term rush for additional capacity.
+Power providers in SPP should plan for this increase, as the sudden increase will likely cause a short-term rush for additional capacity.

 The measures mentioned above are utilized in conjunction with SPP’s ancillary services, which are required to maintain grid stability and security.
 These include: